-Nine interdisciplinary research teams at Duke have been selected to receive the 2013-2014 Duke Institute for Brain Sciences (DIBS) Research Incubator Awards (five new awards and four continuation awards).
+Ten interdisciplinary research teams at Duke have been selected to receive the 2014-2015 Duke Institute for Brain Sciences Research Incubator Awards (four new awards and six continuation awards).
 The Research Incubator Awards program is designed to encourage innovative approaches to problems of brain function that transcend the boundaries of traditional disciplines.
 The award provides seed funding for collaborative research projects that will lead to a better understanding of brain function and translate into innovative solutions for health and society.

 Investigators: Greg Appelbaum (Psychiatry and Behavioral Sciences); Scott Huettel (Psychology and Neuroscience); Jordynn Jack (English and Comparative Literature, UNC-Chapel Hill); James Moody (Sociology); Alex Rosenberg (Philosophy); and Angela Zoss (Duke University Libraries)